htruong/hackable-consumer-hardware/README.md

 ## Table of hackable hardware

 **Warning**: This table is auto-generated.
-Please do not edit/submit pull requests to this file directly.
+Please do not edit/submit pull requests to `README.md` directly.
+Edit the `src/toh.tsv` file.

 **UB = Unbrickable**: Is this device practically unbrickable/Extremely low risk when installing the custom FW?
 Y = Yes, N = No, HW = Needs additional hardware to unbrick. \
 **Resources**: Links to interesting trivia you might not know.
 See below. \